junaidariie/Travel_agent/README.md

 This project builds personalized, visually appealing travel itineraries using real-time search, natural language generation, and a LangGraph workflow.
 It behaves like a premium travel consultant — crafting brochures with emojis, headers, and up-to-date recommendations.

 A FastAPI backend is also included and ready for deployment.
-The only reason it’s not publicly hosted is because the author doesn’t have access to a Claude service that part of the backend was intended to use — otherwise, the API is fully deployable with OpenAI + Tavily.
+The only reason it’s not publicly hosted is because i don't have access to a Claude service that part of the backend was intended to use — otherwise, the API is fully deployable with OpenAI + Tavily.

 ---